section-engineering-education/engineering-education/articles/flutter-vs-kotlin/index.md

 - Phillips - Flutter brought intuitive controls to Philips Hue apps, allowing users to set the mood and sync their smart lights to their media quickly and easily.

-### SUMMARY
+### Summary
 Both languages are designed to suit the developer's needs and are the most used languages for cross-platform development.
 Both these platforms are known to be reliable.
 They aim at decreasing the time and expense of the app development and offer improved app performance.

 Both languages are said to be the hottest up-and-coming developments of the mobile application industry.

-There is no ultimate winner between both languages.
-But, it depends on the needs and skills of the programmer.
+There is no ultimate or clear winner between both these languages we discussed.
+It ultimately depends on the needs (of the application you’re developing) and the skills of the developer.
 Sometimes the advantages of any framework best suit developers' needs.
-But, those advantages can be useless for other developers if they lack the skills.
+But, those advantages can be useless for other developers if they lack those same skills.